 Art.
 46 (2) of the country’s constitution guarantees “States shall be delimited on the basis of settlement pattern, language, identity and consent….”
 For the Oromo whose right over the land under discussion is constitutionally guaranteed by the federal system the country says it governs itself with, any spatial expansion is more of a question of identity, of right over the land and of justice than a mere economic gain, which is what the Addis Abeba City Administration officials wanted them to believe.

-Unfortunately, this is not the first time the federal government has imposed its unorthodox political might in the control over the capital, and the protesting Oromo students and those who closely indentify themselves with the cause of the Oromo in the country knew it all too well.
+Unfortunately, this is not the first time the federal government has imposed its unorthodox political might in the control over the capital.
 In 2003, the federal government’s decision to relocate the seat of the Oromia Regional State from Addis Abeba to Adama town, 100km east of the capital, resulted in another protest that ended up with the killings of more than a dozen students and the imprisonment of hundreds by the federal security apparatus.
 “The dramatic return of the seat of the Oromia Regional State back to Addis Abeba two years later had much to do with the total victory by the opposition of the Addis Abeba city administration than any bureaucratic jargon the federal government wanted the Oromo people to believe”, says an Ethiopian professor of anthropology at the Addis Abeba University.
 “This too, didn’t pass unnoticed.”

 When one scratches the surface of the new master plan it becomes clear that it “proposes the surrounding localities to keep on providing landfill site, waste treatment, housing as well as water resources to the capital with no mention of what the Oromia regional administration could get in return”, Ezana says.
 He also sees another trigger in the corridor: the boundary between Addis Abeba and Oromia regional state has never been officially demarcated.